ICEPAY/OpenCart-3.x/README.md

 Our support team professionals are always on standby and ready to assist you with installing and configuring the Module, or answer any questions relating to OpenCart-3.x Module troubleshooting.
 However, before sending a request, check in our [**FAQ**](https://github.com/ICEPAY/OpenCart-3.x/wiki/FAQ) section whether your question has already been answerd.

-Find a detailed installation instruction on ICEPAY OpenCart 3.x Online Payment Module [wiki](https://github.com/ICEPAY/OpenCart-3.x/wiki), create an issue [here](https://github.com/ICEPAY/OpenCart-3.x/issues) or leave your support request by sending an [email](mailto:modules@icepay.com?subject=ICEPAY%20OpenCart%203.x%20Online%20Payment%20Module).
+Find a detailed installation instruction on ICEPAY OpenCart 3.x Payment Module [wiki](https://github.com/ICEPAY/OpenCart-3.x/wiki), create an issue [here](https://github.com/ICEPAY/OpenCart-3.x/issues) or leave your support request by sending an [email](mailto:modules@icepay.com?subject=ICEPAY%20OpenCart%203.x%20Online%20Payment%20Module).